mariankh1/MailyDailyAndroid/README.md

 ## Contributing

 Feel free to contribute to the project by submitting issues or pull requests.
 We welcome all contributions!
+Here's what we need to implement:

+- **Email Fetching**: Retrieve unread emails from the user's inbox.
+- **Email Notifications**: Notify users of new unread emails.
+- **Voice Assistant Integration**: Allow users to interact with the app using voice commands.
+- **Settings Screen**: Manage app settings and preferences.

 ## License